lcnbr/PhysVault/PhysNotes/String/Virasoro constraints.md

 The first constraint demands the lines of constant $\tau$ to be orthogonal to lines of constant $\sigma$.
 This means, the [[Strings|string]] can move perpendicular to the direction it is stretched out^[[[broedela-3 Classical Bosonic String#^673caf]].
 In other words, there are no longitudinal waves allowed, as already noted above: the [[Strings|string]] does not have an inner structure!^[[[broedela-3 Classical Bosonic String#^2bf2c3]]].
 Let's try to get some intuition for these constraints.
 There is a simple meaning of the first constraint ($\dot{X} \cdot X^{\prime}$): we must choose our parameterization such that lines of constant $\sigma$ are perpendicular to the lines of constant $\tau$.

 But we can do better.
-To gain more physical insight, we need to make use of the fact that we haven't quite exhausted our [[gauge symmetry]], there is enough remnant [[gauge symmetry]] to allow us to go to [[Temporal Gauge]],
+To gain more physical insight, we need to make use of the fact that we haven't quite exhausted our [[../QFTII/gauge symmetry]], there is enough remnant [[../QFTII/gauge symmetry]] to allow us to go to [[Temporal Gauge]],
 $$
 X^{0} \equiv t=R \tau
 $$